decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

                       the disclosed messages).
 - msg_array (OPTIONAL), array of scalars (the disclosed messages after mapped to scalars).
 - ph (OPTIONAL), an octet string.
 If not supplied, it must default to the empty octet string ("").
+- api_id (OPTIONAL), an octet string.
+If not supplied it defaults to the empty octet string ("").

 Outputs:

 - challenge, a scalar.

+Definitions:

+1. challenge_dst, an octet string representing the domain separation
+                  tag: api_id || "H2S_" where "H2S_" is an ASCII string
+                  comprised of 4 bytes.

 Deserialization: